Famous Music Locations In London, England

 More Beatles Attractions

 For the sake of brevity, not every famous Beatles location is on this list.
 But if you are curious to see one of John Lennon’s former homes, the address is 34 Montagu Square in Marylebone.
-Another spot to see is Paul McCartney and Jane Asher’s former home at 57 Wimpole Street in the same neighborhood.
+Another spot to visit is Paul McCartney and Jane Asher’s former home at 57 Wimpole Street in the same neighborhood.

 Related: Top 2023 Beatles Attractions In Liverpool, England